Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Discussion and Conclusions

 \subsection{Magnification Bias}

-The second term in Eq. \ref{eq:galaxy_kernel} accounts for the modification of the observed density of background sources due to weak gravitational lensing by foreground objects.
-We adopted a conservative value of $\alpha=3$.
-In this section we look at the change in parameters, $b$ and $A$, for $\alpha = 1$ (no magnification bias), $\alpha=3$ and $\alpha=5$.
-From the joint analysis of galaxy auto-power spectrum and cross-power spectrum for $\alpha=1$ we find $b=2.12\pm 0.04$ and $A=0.55\pm 0.16$ while for $\alpha=5$, we get $b=1.75\pm 0.04$ and $A=0.55\pm 0.16$.
-The 2-dimensional posterior contours in the $A-b$ plane for SGP Part-2 are shown in Fig. \ref{fig:testing_mag_bias}.
-Higher values of $\alpha$ lead to smaller values of galaxy bias $b$ but do not affect the amplitude $A$.
+The second term in Eq.~\ref{eq:galaxy_kernel} accounts for the modification of the observed density of background sources due to weak gravitational lensing by foreground objects.
+We measured the value of $\alpha = 1$ for all HELP patches used in our study by fitting a straight line to ${\log {N(>S)}}$ distribution.
+In this section we look at the change in parameters, $b_{0}$ and $A$, for $\alpha = 2$ and $\alpha=3$.
+Fig.~\ref{fig:testing_mag_bias} presents the 2-dimensional posterior contours in the $(b_{0},A)$ plane showing change in parameters measured from SGP Part-2 for different values of $\alpha$.
+From the joint analysis of galaxy auto-power spectrum and cross-power spectrum we get $b_{0}=0.67\pm 0.01$ and $A=0.67\pm 0.18$ for $\alpha = 2$ and $b_{0}=0.64\pm 0.01$ and $A=0.67\pm 0.18$ for $\alpha = 3$.
+Higher values of $\alpha$ lead to smaller values of galaxy linear bias parameter $b_{0}$ but do not affect the amplitude $A$.
 We see a similar trend also in other patches.
 For relatively shallow surveys such as HELP, cross-correlation with the convergence field is weak.
 Hence, we do not see significant changes in the cross-correlation amplitude because, for different values of $\alpha$, changes in the cross-power spectrum are within the errors on data.
-In deeper surveys like H-ATLAS, the dependence of magnification bias on amplitude $A$ is more prominent (see fig. 18 of \citeauthor{Bianchini2015} \citeyear{Bianchini2015}).
+In deeper surveys like H-ATLAS, the dependence of magnification bias on amplitude $A$ is more prominent (see fig.~18 of \citeauthor{Bianchini2015} \citeyear{Bianchini2015}).